ssquadteam/GPFlags/README.md

 ### What does this fork change from the [Spigot release](https://www.spigotmc.org/resources/gpflags.55773/)?
 - Removed support for GriefPrevention 16.17.1 and below.
-You can download GriefPrevention 16.17.2-SNAPSHOT from [here](https://ci.appveyor.com/api/buildjobs/g11ovt3huylwdu7e/artifacts/target%2FGriefPrevention.jar).
+You can download GriefPrevention 16.17.2-SNAPSHOT from [here](https://ci.appveyor.com/project/RoboMWM39862/griefprevention/history).
+- Added the ability to change or remove the GPFlags prefix on commands.
 - Added the `ViewContainers` claimflag which allows players to view, but not manipulate, any container on a claim.
 - Added the `ReadLecterns` claimflag which allows players to read but not manipulate any lectern with a book on a claim.
 - Fixed the `ChangeBiome` claimflag.